Effective: January 1, 2023

 We endeavor to respond to a verifiable consumer request within forty-five (45) days of its receipt.
 If we require more time (up to 90 days), we will inform you of the reason and extension period in writing.
 We do not charge a fee to process or respond to your verifiable consumer request unless it is excessive, repetitive, or manifestly unfounded.

-The CCPA provides the right to be free from discrimination if you choose to exercise your rights under the statute, and SJVC will not discriminate by:
+You also have the right to be free from discrimination if you choose to exercise your rights under the law, and SJVC will not discriminate by:

 - Denying you goods or services.